devapandu/Python/README.md

 # python

-in this file i am going show you how to find a number whether "Positive" or "Negative" or "Zero"
+In this project i am going to do all basic programs